27 Things You Must Do To Get Your Car Ready For Winter

 Powered by the 12-volt outlet in your car, a portable air compressor doesn’t take up much space and can help fill low tires — or, more importantly, fill a flat or low spare tire.
 Check out a portable air compressor like this one from Black+Decker on Amazon.

 Tire failures related to low pressure happen more often than you think, so remember to check your tires regularly.
-Watch this video to learn how to check your tire pressure the right way.

 Simple Tool Kit

 You can accomplish a few roadside fixes with some common tools.
 Pack a couple of screwdrivers, a pliers, an adjustable wrench and some duct tape.

 If you can get your car moving again and to a service station with a few MacGyver-style tricks, you may not only get home safe and sound, you’ll save yourself the cost of a tow.
 Check out this guide to troubleshooting a car that won’t start.